 *Rice flour, this can be easily found in Asian food shops, or you can grind your own uncooked rice to a fine flour

 *Oven proof pan with a lid, my personal choice is 26cm diameter round or 30cm oval enamel roasting pans with lids, mine are made by Falcon.
-Cast iron is not necessary
+I also have 20cm round small pans for smaller loaves, they are not a huge necessity, but they are very cute!
+Cast iron is not necessary but can be used.
+Find them here in the UK or here in the US.

 *Good quality parchment baking paper (not waxed or greaseproof paper, it will stick to your loaves)